 Your property tax questions answered

-In this article, we are going to answer the following questions about allowable costs about property investments.
+In this article, we are going to answer the following questions about the allowable costs of property investments.

-- What expenses can be claimed for rental property?
+– What expenses can be claimed for a rental property?

 – Do mortgage payments count as allowable expenses?

 – What are the allowable expenses for landlords?

 – Is decorating an allowable expense?

 – Are all my house refurbishment costs tax allowable?